Maruqes/githubWebhooks/README.md

    - **Payload URL**: `http://<your-domain>:<port>/webhook`
    - **Content type**: `application/x-www-form-urlencoded`
    - **Secret**: Use the value of the `SECRET` field from your `.env` file.
-4. Select the events you want to send or choose `Send me everything`.
+4. Select the events you want to send or choose `Send me everything`, only tested with `only the push`.
 5. Click **Add webhook**.

 ## How It Works